11William/JokeApi/README.md

 # Joke API

 This is a simple Joke API built with Node.js and Express.
-It serves random jokes from two categories: dark jokes and general jokes.
+It serves random jokes from a json file.

-Disclaimer: The dark jokes are really dark so dont get offended.

 ## Installation